Specialty guide

 Maritime art and marine survey appraisers for vessels, navigation instruments, ship models, and nautical art — insurance and estate.

-Our directory currently lists a number of verified maritime appraisers across the United States, with the heaviest concentrations in multiple states.
+Our directory currently lists a number of credentialed maritime appraisers across the United States, with the heaviest concentrations in multiple states.
 Of those, appraisers hold current USPAP certifications — the federally recognized standard required by courts, the IRS, and most insurance carriers. a subset meet the IRS qualified appraiser definition.
 These appraisers hold designations from one or more recognized professional societies: the American Society of Appraisers (ASA), the International Society of Appraisers (ISA), the Appraisers Association of America (AAA), or other specialty bodies.
-Every listing on this page was sourced from at least one recognized national or international professional registry — we do not accept self-reported credentials.
+Our directory is built from professional appraiser registries, association directories, appraiser websites, and other public sources to help consumers find credentialed, experienced appraisers.

 What does a maritime appraiser do?